-- [1] IEEE Std 802.11TM-2012 Edition, Subclause 11.6.2, 11.6.6.2 and 11.6.6.4 - [2] IEEE Std 802.1XTM-2004 Edition, Subclause 7.6
+- [1] IEEE Std 802.11TM-2012 Edition, Subclause 11.6.2, 11.6.6.3 and 11.6.6.5 - [2] IEEE Std 802.1X[TM]-2004 Edition, Subclause 7.6

-- A TS that is capable of transmitting user defined MAC frames and does not participate in the MAC protocol. - A monitor configured for capturing and analyzing MAC frames.
+- A TS that is capable of transmitting user defined MAC frames and does not participate in the MAC protocol. - A monitor configured for capturing and analyzing MAC frames. - A wired station on the DS that can respond to ICMP Echo Request frames.

-Discussion: The Key IV field is 16 octets.
+Discussion: This field is 16 octets.
 It contains the IV used with the KEK.
 It shall contain 0 when an IV is not required.
-It should be initialized by taking the current value of the global key counter and incrementing it.
+It should be initialized by taking the current value of the global key counter and then incrementing the counter.
 Note that only the lower 16 octets of the counter value will be used.

-Frame Label Description MSDU1 EAPoL-Key Message 1 using the CCMP cipher containing a non-zero EAPoL-Key IV.
-MSDU2 EAPoL-Key Message 3 using the CCMP cipher containing a non-zero EAPoL-Key IV.
+Frame Label Description MSDU1 EAPoL-Key Message 2 using the CCMP cipher containing a non-zero EAPoL-Key IV.
+MSDU2 EAPoL-Key Message 4 using the CCMP cipher containing a non-zero EAPoL-Key IV.

-- 1. Configure the DUT to use the CCMP cipher. - 2.
-Instruct the TS to use MSDU1 within the 4-way handshake with the DUT. - 3.
-Allow the DUT to authenticate, associate, and successfully complete the 4-way Handshake. - 4.
-Instruct the TS to transmit multiple ICMP Echo Requests to the DUT. - 5.
-Instruct the TS to transmit a deauthentication frame to the DUT. - 6.
-Allow the DUT to authenticate, associate, and successfully complete a 4-way handshake using the default EAPoL-key frame values. - 7.
-Repeat steps 2-6 with MSDU2. - 8.
+- 1. Instruct the TS to use MSDU1 within the 4-way handshake with the DUT. - 2.
+Instruct the TS to authenticate, associate, and successfully complete the 4-way Handshake with the DUT. - 3.
+Instruct the TS to transmit multiple ICMP Echo Requests to STA-E. - 4.
+Instruct the TS to transmit a deauthentication frame to the DUT. - 5.
+Instruct the TS to authenticate, associate, and successfully complete a 4-way handshake with the DUT using the default EAPoL-key frame values. - 6.
+Repeat steps 1-5 with MSDU2. - 7.
 Observe transmissions from the DUT.